How do you document your travels?

 This got me thinking about how other artists or travel bloggers record their travels and so for this blog post I decided to get a group of bloggers and artists together to see how they are documenting their way around the world.
 The results were rather interesting, many artists opt for the sketchbook and pen option, transferring these into canvas later, but others use photographs, work on drawing apps on ipads, some create autobiographical comics or short films and one blogger has even used his experience to manufacture a unique ant hill art instillation.

+Now for the art inspiration.
 I’ll start with my own work…

 Ali Dunnell of Travels with my Art